tscanlin/developers.optimizely.com/src/content/apps/index.md

 * <a href="http://codepen.io/kwalker3690/pen/pyjoLb?editors=1000" target="_blank">Right Sidebar</a>

 #### Further Reading
-Our designers and UI engineers have put together a wonderful guide on **Designing Apps in Optimizely Canvas** just for you.
+Our designers and UI engineers have put together a guide on **Designing Apps in Optimizely Canvas** just for you.
 In the guide you’ll find more information including headers and subtabs Dos and Don’ts, adding icons to your project, and more.
 [Read the guide Designing Apps in Optimizely Canvas now &rarr;](http://link.optimizely.com/canvas-design-guide)

 <h3 id="security-guidance">Security Guidance</h3>